Certificates of deposit vs. fixed deferred annuities.

-Both CDs (i.e. certificates of deposit) and deferred fixed annuities are savings vehicles used to accumulate wealth.
-However, these two products are quite different: each has its own unique strengths and uses.
-For the sake of comparison, we’ll look at two similar versions of these products—an individually owned, Non–Qualified bank CD and an individually owned, Non–Qualified single premium deferred fixed annuity earning an annually renewable fixed rate of return.
+Both certificates of deposit (CDs) and fixed deferred annuities are savings vehicles used to accumulate wealth.
+However, these products are quite different each with its own unique strengths and uses.
+For the sake of comparison, we’ll look at two similar versions of these products—an individually owned, non–qualified bank CD and an individually owned, non–qualified single premium deferred fixed annuity earning an annually renewable fixed rate of return.

 You should review the objectives below and identify those which are most important to you.
 This will help determine which of these two products is best suited for your needs and financial situation.

-Deferred fixed annuities are issued by insurance companies and are not insured by the U.S. government.
+On the other hand, fixed deferred are issued by insurance companies and are not insured by the U.S. government.
 They are backed by the financial strength of the issuing insurance company, regardless of the amount.
-Before purchasing an annuity, you should make sure the issuing insurance company is financially sound To help you determine the financial strength, you can request the findings of independent rating companies such as Moody’s, A.M.
-Best, Standard & Poor’s and Fitch (these companies evaluate the financial strength of insurance companies and publish independent ratings that give their assessments).
+Before purchasing an annuity, you should make sure the issuing insurance company is financially sound.
+To help you determine the financial strength, you can request the findings of independent rating companies such as Moody’s, A.M.
+Best, Standard & Poor’s, and Fitch (these companies evaluate the financial strength of insurance companies and publish independent ratings that give their assessments).

-If taxes are a concern for you, then a deferred fixed annuity may be a better option for several reasons.
+If taxes are a concern, then a fixed deferred annuity may be a better option for several reasons.

-Deferred fixed annuities may also help reduce or eliminate the taxes on your Social Security benefits.
-By leaving your money in a deferred fixed annuity, you can reduce your taxable income, keeping it below the level where you would begin to owe taxes on your Social Security benefits.
-With CDs, since earnings in a CD are taxable when earned, your interest earnings count in the calculation of how your Social Security benefits will be taxed — even if you don’t withdraw the earnings.
+Fixed deferred annuities may also help reduce or eliminate the taxes on your Social Security benefits.
+By leaving your money in a fixed deferred annuity, you can reduce your taxable income, keeping it below the level where you would begin to owe taxes on your Social Security benefits.
+In contrast, since earnings in a CD are taxable when earned, your interest earnings count in the calculation of how your Social Security benefits will be taxed even if you don’t withdraw the earnings.
 As much as 85% of your Social Security benefits could end up subject to taxation.

-If you need access to the funds in a CD prior to the maturity date, you may pay an interest penalty ranging from 30 days' to six months' interest.
+If you need access to the funds in a CD prior to the maturity date, you may pay an interest penalty ranging from 30 days to six months.
 Of course, you can limit your exposure to surrender penalties by investing in several CDs with staggered maturity dates.

-A deferred fixed annuity also provides you with access to your money should the need arise.
-With a deferred fixed annuity, withdrawals during the first several years are generally subject to surrender charges.
-Most companies will give you the flexibility, however, to withdraw a portion of your deferred annuity’s account value, usually 10% each year, without a company–imposed surrender charge.
+A fixed deferred annuity also provides you with access to your money should the need arise.
+Withdrawals taken during the first several years are generally subject to surrender charges.
+However, most companies will give you the flexibility to withdraw a portion of your deferred annuity’s account value, usually 10% each year, without a company–imposed surrender charge.
 Once the surrender charge period has expired, though, you can generally access your money at any time without surrender penalties.
 Even so, it’s important to remember that such withdrawals may be taxable and, if made prior to age 59½, may be subject to a 10% penalty tax.

 In a deferred fixed annuity, you may elect to withdraw your money in a lump sum or you may want to select a lifetime income option, which provides you with a flow of income that you cannot outlive.
 You could also elect to let your funds continue to accumulate until a need arises.